Tiffany & Co.: Acquisition by LVMH

 In November 2019, LVMH announced its purchase of Tiffany & Co for $16.2 billion, $135 per share.
-The deal was expected to close by June 2020.

-After LVMH decided to cancel the pending purchase of Tiffany in September 2020, Tiffany filed suit, asking the court to compel the purchase or to assess damages against the defendant; LVMH planned to counter sue, alleging that mismanagement had invalidated the purchase agreement.
-In mid-September 2020, a reliable source told Forbes that LVMH had decided to cancel the deal because Tiffany was paying millions in dividends to shareholders despite financial losses during the COVID-19 pandemic.
+LVMH cancelled the pending purchase in September 2020, with Tiffany filing a lawsuit asking the court to compel the purchase or to assess damages against LVMH.
+The same month, Forbes reported that LVMH had cancelled the deal because Tiffany was paying millions in dividends to shareholders despite financial losses during the COVID-19 pandemic.
 Some US$70 million had already been paid by Tiffany, with an additional US$70 million to be paid in November 2020.
-LVMH filed a counterclaim against the court action commenced by Tiffany; a statement issued by LMVH blamed Tiffany's mismanagement during the pandemic and claimed that it was "burning cash and reporting losses".
+LVMH filed a counterclaim against Tiffany for its mismanagement during the pandemic.

-In late October 2020, LVMH announced that it had agreed to buy Tiffany & Co. at a reduced price of almost $16 billion, and lowered price from $135 per share to $131.5 per share.
-The court cases would be set aside.
-In December 2020, Tiffany & Co's shareholders approved a $15.8 billion deal with LVMH.
-The deal closed on January 7, 2021, and Tiffany' stock was delisted from the New York Stock Exchange.
-After LVMH's acquisition, several of Tiffany’s senior leaders were replaced with executives from other sectors of LVMH.
-Alexandre Arnault, the son of LVMH's CEO Bernard Arnault, was given the role of executive vice president.
+The case was set aside after LVMH agreed to purchase Tiffany at a reduced price of almost $16 billion in October 2020.
+The $15.8 billion deal was approved by shareholders in December 2020.
+Tiffany was delisted from the New York Stock Exchange when the deal closed in January 2021.
+After LVMH's acquisition, several of Tiffany's senior leaders were replaced with executives from other sectors of LVMH.
+Alexandre Arnault was given the role of executive vice president.

-LVMH group's plans include expanding Tiffany & Co.’s presence in Europe and China.
-"Tiffany is less exposed than rivals to Asia-Pacific - a major driver for luxury sales - which accounted for 28% of its worldwide sales of $4.4 billion in 2019."

-Partnership with Riot Games.
-Announced that Tiffany & Co. will design the trophy for the League of Legends World Championship 2022.